-We're going to follow the law we're the gatekeepers of democ-racy," said Chris Davis on Tuesday after he was selected to replace Cliff Rodgers as the executive director of Knox County Elec-Rodgers will retire effective May 30th together in the small assembly room of the City-County Building, unanimously voted to hire Davis.
-He's been working as deputy director to Rodgers for 12 years and received his boss's heart endorsement
+"We're going to follow the law we're the gatekeepers of democ-racy," said Chris Davis on Tuesday after he was selected to replace Cliff Rodgers as the executive director of Knox County Flec-Rodgers will retire effective May 30th.
+The commission, together in the small assembly room of the City-County Building unanimously voted to hire Davis.
+He's been working as deputy director to Rodgers for 12 years and received his boss's hearty endorsement.

 "He can do everything I can do and some things I cannot," Rodgers told the board.
-The sometimes outspoken executive direc tor told the board to "replace me with Chris," adding, "I ain't about to change my mind."
+The some-times outspoken executive director told the board to "replace me with Chris," adding, "I ain't about to change my mind.
+The brief me meeting was streamed on the Knox County commission office Davis was a communications director for the

-Chris Davis (left) stands with Cliff Rodgers at the Knox County Elec-tion Commission office.
+Chris Davis (left) stands with Cliff Rodgers at the Knox County Election Commission office.
 Davis has been Rodger's assistant for 12 years and was chosen by Rodgers to replace him after May 30th.
-The Elec tion Commission agreed 100 percent.
+The Elec-tion Commission agreed 100 percent.
 Photo courtesy of Chris Davis.